code2docs-ai/code2docs-ai-core/README.md

 The `Create new repo` step includes error handling to ensure that the job fails if the repository creation fails.
 The `curl` command used to create the repository includes the `--fail` option to ensure it fails on error, and `|| exit 1` to exit the job if the repository creation fails.

 Additionally, the workflow now includes validation to check if the repository `docs_repo_name` exists before attempting to create it.
 If the repository exists, it will be deleted before creating a new one.
 This ensures that the repository creation process does not fail due to an existing repository with the same name.

+The workflow also includes validation to check if the `repoUrl` exists on GitHub and is publicly accessible.
+If the `repoUrl` does not exist or is not publicly accessible, the job will fail.
+This ensures that the repository creation process does not fail due to an invalid or inaccessible `repoUrl`.

 ### Created by code2repo ai